urbit/urbit.org-reloaded/content/blog/why-hoon.md

 unusually thin layer over the abstract syntax tree.
 It's designed to be a power tool; learning the syntax takes some time, but you only have to learn it once, and then it's not hard to read.
-It's like an English speaker learning Cyrillic.
+It's like an English speaker learning Hiragana or Cyrillic.
 This heaping spoonful of syntactic sugar (along with jets for performance) is enough to take Nock from a Turing tarpit to a practical, ergonomic programming tool.